PayPal Here Review

 - Community Forum

 - Phone/Email: (Monday-Friday 4 a.m. to 10 p.m.
 PST, Saturday/Sunday 6 a.m. to 8 p.m.
 PST).
 Judging from the online chatter (see “Negative Reviews and Complaints”), PayPal’s phone support is very inconsistent.
 My advice is to avoid calling if at all possible.
 Answers to most common problems can be found with just a little bit of searching.
-Between the knowledgebase, community forum, and quick answers sections, you should be able to find a solution.
+Between the community forum, quick answers section, and resource center, you should be able to find a solution.

 PayPal is also very active on social media sites like Twitter and Facebook.
 It even has an AskPaypal Twitter account where reps will field your service and support questions Monday through Friday, 9 a.m. to 5 p.m.
 Central Time.

 The almost non-existent customer service offered by Square is one of the major complaints coming from merchants, so I’m thrilled to see PayPal doing better in the service department.

 Negative Reviews and Complaints: